jwnichols3/ebs-examples/ebs-cloudwatch/ebs-cloudwatch-cross-account/README.md

 ## Risk and Open Questions

-- Figuring out how to deploy the cross-account, cross-region CloudWatch capabilities using automation.
+- Figuring out how to deploy the cross-account, cross-region CloudWatch capabilities using automation (Terraform, CFM, Python, etc).
 - Frequency and Impact of Dashboard updates - if these dashboards are actively used, what happens when the content is changed or the Dashboard deleted
 - Mechanisms to trigger the script(s) - options include SSM Automation (by an event or on a scheduler), CRON jobs on a EKS Pod
 - Expand behond EBS to other services, such as EC2, EKS, Network, and more.